cherryisaac/Snake-Game/README.md

 My Snake-Game - Freelance Java Project by Isaac Cherry

-How this game came to be...completed: I started following this YouTube tutorial on creating a Snake Game in Java by Bro Code (https://www.youtube.com/watch?v=bI6e6qjJ8JQ).
-By the end of it though I was happy with the outcome there was no way to pause the game.
-So I spent about a week or so trying to get the actual pause function to match in tandem with the "Pause" text overlay.
-After I finally did that I was so happy to have something of my own created in a game it made me want to add more to it.
-So I wrote a README.md on what I wanted to develop.
-Fast-forward about a few months later I felt inspired again to tackle this and yeah.
-My first passion project in coding.

 How to play the game: In order to play this game currently, you need to install a Java (https://www.java.com/en/download/) to open a Java archive (jar) file.
 1. Once you have downloaded and installed Java double-click the file, and it should